michaelprosario/graffiti-vr-python/README.md

 * bot.drawBox(width,height,depth) – Draw box at current robot location.
 * bot.drawSphere(radius) – Draw sphere at current robot location.
 * bot.drawSphereAt(radius,x,y,z) – Draw sphere at particular location
-* bot.drawImageAt(strPath,width, height, x,y,z) – Draw image at particular location.
-The path should be a fully qualified path to a valid web image.
-* bot.drawImage(strFile,width,height) – Draw image at bot location.
-The file should be located in the 'images' folder.

 # Remember locations, Return to locations